Kep and Bokor National Park Tour

 Day One: Venture South to Kep Sur Mer

 Depart Phnom Penh early this morning with your guide and driver in an air-conditioned vehicle.
-Depending on your interests you can make stops at as many as three seldom-visited Angkor-period archaeological sites along the route to Kep including Ta Phrom (don't miss having your fortune told by one of the resident mystics) and Phnom Chisor, where you hike to the top of a hill for spectacular views of the countryside.
-The route takes you through some spectacular countryside along back roads that allow you to see country life up close.
-If you like, you can stop at one of the villages along the way where magnificent silk textiles have been made for hundreds of years.
+Depending on your interests you can make stops at as many as three seldom-visited Angkor-period archaeological sites along the route to Kep and Phnom Chisor. where you hike to the top of a hill for spectacular views of the countryside, or one of the villages along the way where magnificent silk textiles have been made for hundreds of years.
 Arrive in Kep late afternoon.
 Kep-sur-Mer was once home to 1200 private villas, all destroyed by the Khmer Rouge.
 Take time to explore the nearby beach market, where fresh seafood arrives almost hourly.

 Day Two: Unbelievable Bokor

-After breakfast you embark on the two-hour drive to the top of Bokor National Park, stopping along the way for photos and maybe a glimpse of some of the rare animals in this forest preserve.
-The first stop at the summit is the ruins of King Sihanouk's villa, which has magnificent views of the farmlands and sea below.
+This morning you embark on the two-hour drive to the top of Bokor National Park. stopping along the way for photos and maybe a glimpse of some of the rare animals in this forest preserve.
+The first stop at the summit is the ruins of King Sihanouk's villa. which has magnificent views of the farmlands and sea below.
 Continue to the two-tiered Popokvil Falls for a picnic.
-After lunch you climb to one of the highest points on the mountain to explore the cavernous ruins of the Casino, with its vividly-colored lichens, intriguing graffiti and views of the ruins of the hotels and villas that made up this French Hill Station.
+Then you climb to one of the highest points on the mountain to explore the cavernous ruins of the Casino. with its garishly-colored lichens, intriguing graffiti and views of the ruins of the hotels and villas that made up this French Hill Station.
 After a stop at the Catholic church you return to Kep in time for a dip in the pool and a fabulous sunset.

 Day Three: A Temple in a Cave, and a Rabbitless Island

-Breakfast at the hotel.
-If you are adventurous, wander down the road to the colorful beach market for a bowl of noodles and fresh mango and papaya.
-Afterwards, you visit one of the pre-Angkor period temple ruins, which may require a climb up a steep hillside or a trip through a pristine mangrove forest.
+If you are adventurous, wander down the road to the colorful beach market for a bowl of noodles and fresh mango and papaya instead of the hotel breakfast.
+Afterwards, you visit one of the pre-Angkor period temple ruins. which may require a climb up a steep hillside or a trip through a pristine mangrove forest.
 Then continue to Rabbit Island (which has no rabbits of any kind), a beautiful and undeveloped place) where you may explore following a barbecue lunch.
 Return to Kep later in the afternoon.

 Day Four: Kompot - Salt & Pepper